markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 Average speed:
 121.0335937
 ```
-For a project at work, I've been exploring the use of [Deedle](https://bluemountaincapital.github.io/Deedle/) as an alternative to Python's Pandas, and it could be a good library to make use of to explore telemetry data in greater detail.
+In this example, we're loading our CSV file into a Deedle Dataframe, and then binding the Speed column to speed.
+Next, we make use of pipeline operator to get the mean of the colummn and print that to the console.

 ## Next Steps